 The classic 1976 thriller "Marathon Man" (starring Dustin Hoffman, Laurence Olivier & Roy Scheider) takes place in New York and was mostly shot on location there (with a few early scenes in Paris), so one wouldn't expect to find any of its scenes filmed here in Southern California.

 But guess again.

-Here is an edited video of that scene from "Marathon
+Here is a video of that scene from "Marathon

 Man", highlighting the sculpture: